pujadas02/m/README.md

 ## 🔒 Disable Guest Attributes of Compute Engine Metadata

 **Constraint Purpose:**
 Prevent the exposure of runtime metadata from virtual machines by disabling guest attributes on Compute Engine instances.

-**Constraint Type:**
-This is a policy that ensures `enable_guest_attributes` is not enabled in VM instances.and if enabled project wide then in vms it should be disabled.

 ### ✅ Why Disable Guest Attributes?